-For many organisations, the thought of rebuilding the company budget from the ground up can be nightmare-inducing.
+For many organizations, the thought of rebuilding the company budget from the ground up can be nightmare-inducing.
 Wiping the financial slate clean and starting from scratch would be a last resort in a worst-case scenario, never an option to be considered under normal circumstances.
-Yet an increasing number of organisations choose to do exactly that, an extreme method of budgeting known as 'Zero-based Budgeting.'
+Yet an increasing number of organizations choose to do exactly that, an extreme method of budgeting known as 'Zero-based Budgeting.'

 What is ZBB?

-Zero-based budgeting (ZBB) is a budgeting process that allocates funding based on program efficiency and necessity rather than budget history.
-As opposed to traditional budgeting, no item is automatically included in the next budget.
-In ZBB, budgeters review every programme and expenditure at the beginning of each budget cycle and must justify each line item in order to receive funding.
-Budgeters can apply ZBB to any type of cost: capital expenditures; operating expenses; sales, general, and administrative costs; marketing costs; variable distribution; or cost of goods sold.
-When successful, ZBB produces radical savings and liberates organisations from entrenched departments and methodologies.
-When unsuccessful, the costs to an organisation can be considerable.
+Zero-based budgeting (ZBB) is a budgeting process that allocates funding based on program efficiency and necessity rather than budget history.1 As opposed to traditional budgeting, no item is automatically included in the next budget.2 In ZBB, budgeters review every program and expenditure at the beginning of each budget cycle and must justify each line item in order to receive funding.
+Budgeters can apply ZBB to any type of cost: capital expenditures; operating expenses; sales, general, and administrative costs; marketing costs; variable distribution; or cost of goods sold.3 When successful, ZBB produces radical savings and liberates organizations from entrenched departments and methodologies.4 When unsuccessful, the costs to an organization can be considerable.

 Advantages and disadvantages